RoboraDev/Vision_Modules/README.md

 This repository is part of Robora’s initiative to collaborate with students and researchers from different universities.
 The goal is to expand the reach of robotics combined with blockchain and create an open environment where knowledge, tools, and real world applications can grow through collaboration.

 If you are a student, researcher, or developer, you are welcome to contribute.
 Fork the repository, make improvements, and submit a pull request.
-Together we can advance robotics x blockchain and push forward the adoption of physical AI.
+Together, we can advance robotics x blockchain and push forward the adoption of physical AI.

 ---